polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 However, now they become increasingly important to understand.
 An expression is basically any value of a node in Hyperlambda that have a type declaration of `:x:`.
 The type declaration can be found between its name and its value.
+Below is an example.

 ```
 .foo:x:@.arguments/*